 Skylights are considered an opening when present on a roof.
 A standard guardrail or skylight screen capable of supporting at least 200 pounds must be provided around the opening to prevent employees from falling through to the surface below.

 Open Pits, Tanks, or Spillways

-Protect employees from hazards of open pits, tanks, and spillways by using covers
+Protect employees from hazards of open pits, tanks, and spillways by using covers and/or guardrails.

 The following are identified construction industry fall hazards: